bluecats/bluecats-docs-edge/samples/node-red-measurements-aws-iot.md

 		<p align="center"><img width="400px" src="https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-samples/node-red-mqtt-node-add.png" alt="New AWS IoT"/></p>

-		- Select Type, Region and enter client ID.
+		- Select Type and Region.
+Enter the client ID which can be found as a part of the certicatfe file name.

 		- Upload aws certificate files to a location where the node-red can access.